“Why do some people do evil things?”

 - The rich man could either be afraid of loosing everything he has or be secure that even if he did murder someone, he wouldn’t loose much, for he’d pay for great lawyers and maybe even corrupt the judge and the court.

 So, how could we guess who’s the most prone?
 We can’t.
-Unless… we analyze every trauma those two person had in their lives up to that point, and that’s exactly why psychologists and psychiatrists ask so many questions about the past of their patients.
+Unless… we analyze every trauma those two person had in their lives up to that point, and how they reacted to it.
+That’s exactly why psychologists and psychiatrists ask so many questions about the past of their patients.

 But what is a trauma?
 It doesn’t have to be something extremely tragic.
 A trauma is an event that changed the life of a living being.
 It could be even something little and apparently insignificant, that summed up to many other little traumas could lead to a person being ready to give up on holding back its primal instincts, ending up with killing (or trying to kill) someone.